Position: Assistant Coach, Running Backs

 • Was one of the most exciting players in the sport’s history, as he recorded 21 career touchdowns covering at least 50 yards and had an ACC-record eight kick returns for touchdowns in his career.

 • Was also a three-time All-American in track and first-team strength All-American in 2008.

 • Entered the coaching ranks after an eight-year NFL career from 2010-17 after being the ninth overall selection in the 2010 NFL Draft by the Buffalo Bills.

 • His NFL career included tenures with the Bills, New Orleans Saints, Seattle Seahawks, New York Jets and Kansas City Chiefs, and he was a Pro Bowl selection in 2012.
 He and college teammate Jacoby Ford remain the only Clemson products ever to record multiple rushing touchdowns, multiple receiving touchdowns and multiple kick return touchdowns during an NFL career.

 • Graduated from Clemson with a degree in sociology in three-and-a-half years on Dec.
-17, 2009, receiving a standing ovation from the Clemson University Board of Trustees, the first such occurence for a student-athlete.
+17, 2009, receiving a standing ovation from the Clemson University Board of Trustees, the first such occurrence for a student-athlete.